liquidprompt/liquidprompt/README.md

 in the sections below.

 Check in your `.bashrc` that the `PROMPT_COMMAND` variable is not set, or else the prompt will not be available.
+If you must set it or use a add-on that sets it, make sure to set `PROMPT_COMMAND` before you source Liquid Prompt to avoid history and timing issues.
+Do not export `PROMPT_COMMAND`.

 ### Installation via Antigen